-One of the main concerns are the fines associated with the offense, which is viewed as too low.
-The fines are $100 if the driver is caught using the cellphone by law enforcement, up to $2,000 if an accident results in injury and up to $5,000 if an accident results in death.
+One of the main concerns is the fines associated with the offense, which are viewed as too low.
+The fines are $100 if the driver is caught using the cellphone by law enforcement, up to $2,000 if an accident results in injury, and up to $5,000 if an accident results in death.

 “The idea here is not to fine people through the roof where they can’t afford a simple fine for breaking the law,” said Dossett in defense on Public Radio Tulsa.
 “The idea is to, hopefully, prevent them from being distracted while they operate a potentially deadly piece of machinery.”

 Dossett’s main goal is to curb distracted driving which he believes has become an epidemic, especially among young people.